 The setting has been transformed and permanently changed within his mind.
-This description the poet has included are presented through a setting, but represent something so much larger.
+This description the poet has included are presented through a setting, but represents something so much larger.
 Cowper has crafted a larger commentary on loss and change.
 As well as the inability to get back something, or some time, lost.

-The blackbird has fled to another retreat
+The black-bird has fled to another retreat

 Resounds with his sweet-flowing ditty no more.

 In the third stanza, the speaker turns to another creature that has been impacted by the cutting down of the poplars in the field.
-He mentions “The blackbird” which has “fled” the poplar field for some other “retreat” which is now more hospitable.
+He mentions “The blackbird” which has “fled” the poplar field for some other “retreat” that is now more hospitable.
 “He,” referring to the bird, is looking for somewhere that can “screen” him from the heat.